CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Manage-NetQ-Agents.md

 #### Disable Agent Logging

-If you set the logging level to *debug* for troubleshooting, NVIDIA recommends that you either change the logging level to a less heavy mode or completely disable agent logging altogether when you finish troubleshooting.
+If you set the logging level to *debug* for troubleshooting, NVIDIA recommends that you either change the logging level to a less verbose mode or disable agent logging when you finish troubleshooting.

 To change the logging level from debug to another level, run: